Shemaplacide/uber-weather-data-insights/README.md

 > A data visualization project combining Uber ride data and weather insights to analyze temporal and spatial trends affecting pricing and ride demand.
 Built using Power BI with detailed EDA, feature engineering, and dashboard creation.

----

-Let me know if you'd like this turned into a `.md` or `.pdf` file or need help uploading your screenshots to GitHub.